danielsuh05/CashDash/Proposal.md

 Emily doesn’t want to give up her lifestyle, but she does want balance, clarity, and control.
 She needs a tool that can do what CashDash does!!!!

+## Story 6
+John is a third year student in university that decided to study abroad in Madrid for the fall semester.
+While abroad, he got a notification from his bank that he had spent too much money in the process of booking flights and accommodations for weekend trips.
+On top of the expensive school tuition, the expenses from living abroad were proving to be too much for his budget.
+After a few weeks, John realized that he cannot afford to go on any more trips.
+John came to the conclusion that a leading problem which contributed to his expedited cash burn was his fear of confronting his spending habits.
+Instead of responsibly checking his account balance, he would avoid looking at his financial statements knowing that he would be disappointed in the results.
+What John could have benefited from was a system that displayed his financial information in a way that didn't make him feel bad.
+If John had an app like Cash Dash, he could meet goals he set out for himself, keep budgeting streaks, and ultimately have a better study abroad experience.

+## Story 7
+Aiden is a 30-year-old investment banker.
+He works long hours and rarely has time to manage his own finances.
+By the time he gets home, he’s too exhausted to track expenses or update spreadsheets, even though he knows he overspends on takeout and subscriptions.

+When he tries the gamified personal finance tracker, managing money feels less like a chore and more like a game.
+Simple challenges, streaks, and rewards motivate him to save, cut unnecessary spending, and hit goals.
+Over time, he builds healthier financial habits without adding stress to his already demanding schedule.